luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 ![cohen_d_comp.png](img/g22_zip/cohen_d_comp.png)
-#### Figure 5: Cohen's d between languages per workload
+#### Figure 5: Cohen's d Between Languages per Workload

 # Discussion
-This section explores the results and answers the research questions.
-In addition, it explores the practical impact of the findings.

 ## Interpretation of Results

 Although half of the distributions failed the Shapiro-Wilk test, visual inspection indicated only minor deviations from normality.
 Given the moderate robustness of Welch's t-test to non-normality, parametric testing was deemed appropiate.

-### RQ1: Do Python, Java, Go, and C++ differ significantly in energy consumption when performing identical `gzip` compression and decompression tasks under controlled conditions?
-The results from [Figure 1](#figure-1-mean-energy-with-confidence-intervals) and [Figure 4](#figure-4-welchs-t-test-between-languages-per-workload) show significant differences between languages on the same task.
-These differences are likely caused by implementation or runtime overhead.
-The only exception being Go and C++ which perform approximately the same on incompressible data.

-### RQ2: Are the observed energy differences consistent across data types (compressible vs. incompressible) and operations (compression vs. decompression), and how statistically significant are these differences?
+### RQ1: Magnitude of Language Effects

+The results from [Figure 1](#figure-1-mean-energy-with-confidence-intervals) and [Figure 4](#figure-4-welchs-t-test-between-languages-per-workload) show significant differences between languages across workloads.
+C++ consistently achieves the lowest mean energy consumption, while Python and Java generally consume more energy, with Go varying depending on workload.
+For the most extreme case (incompressible decompression), Python requires approximately 279% more energy than C++.
+In contrast, the difference between C++ and Go for incompressible compression is less than 1%, which is negligible.
+These results confirm that differences in programming languages can indeed result in large differences in energy consumption for the same algorithm with the same input.

+### RQ2: Consistency Across Workloads

 The actual differences depends on the specific workload as visualized in [Figure 5](#figure-5-cohens-d-between-languages-per-workload).
 For instance, Python consistently performs relatively worse on decompression tasks and tasks working with incompressible data.
 A possible cause could be slower writing to files, which would see similar patterns.
 Another example of inconsistent difference is seen with Go, where it is as efficient as C++ on incompressible data, as mentioned earlier.
 Conversely, it's the slowest on compressible data.
 Alluding to a slow implementation of the compression/decompression algorithm.
 Some difference, however, are consistent throughout the workloads.
 Most notably, C++ consistently performs the best and Java consistently is on the slower end.
 Overall the results demonstrate that the observed energy differences are mostly inconsistent between workloads, thereby disproving RQ2.

-### RQ3: Is the language that achieves the lowest runtime also the most energy efficient for `gzip` compression and decompression?
+### RQ2: Statistical and Practical Significance

+### RQ3: Runtime-Energy Relationship

 [Figure 3](#figure-3-energy-over-runtime) and [Table 2](#table-3-pearsons-correlation-coefficient-between-energy-consumption-and-time) demonstrate
 that energy consumption and runtime have a positive relation.
 Interestingly, [Figure 3](#figure-3-energy-over-runtime) shows that Go uses more energy than Python for decompressing compressible data despite running for the same amount of time.

 ## Practical Implications

 When looking for the most efficient programming language from an environmental standpoint, C++ is a clear winner.
 It consistently outperforms the other languages across all workloads.
 If development time is a concern and the program mostly compresses files, then Python is an excellent alternative with only 9% more consumption.
 Java and Go are still valid options when (de)compressing data is not the main focus of the program.

 # Conclusion